People often ask the difference between our FullWeight and MidWeight Fabrics, and which would be more suitable for their

 Here are some examples that might help with a decision:

-- is Instructors at the US Air Force Arctic Survival School at Eielson Air Force Base near Fairbanks, Alaska, preferred the MidWeight
+- Instructors at the US Air Force Arctic Survival School at Eielson Air Force Base near Fairbanks, Alaska, preferred the MidWeight.
+BUT they were young guys in fantastic physical condition, used to the cold and supremely confident and knowledgeable

 - I personally have worn MidWeight Pants for virtually all my hunting here in New Jersey and Pennsylvania.
 The MidWeight Pants have been fine in temps down to about 10F/-12C, without long johns.
 My typical outing lasts a few hours